RESEARCH

 British slavery and the slave trade

 John is presently engaged in a research project analysing Britain’s participation in plantation slavery and the Transatlantic slavery trade through the lens of entangled political economy.
-This first article from this project, an analysis of the British abolition campaign, has been published in Public Choice.
+This first article from this project, an analysis of the British abolition campaign as a constitutional reform brought about by self-interested political actors, was published in Public Choice.

 James Buchanan and constitutional political economy